-different supplier finance arrangements only when their terms and conditions are similar.
+1419 EFRAG notes that paragraph 44l of the ED permits aggregation of information about different supplier finance arrangements only when their terms and conditions are similar.
 EFRAG considers that aggregation when terms and conditions are similar, including in particular, when their payment due dates are similar, would provide relevant information.
-EFRAG considers that this disclosure requirement lacks clarity and might result in providing excessive detail.
-Some stakeholders, however, observe that requiring the disclosure at the level of each supplier finance arrangement, permitting to aggregate when terms and conditions are similar, provides excessive detail.
-Following consultation, constituents These stakeholders alternatively suggestsupported requiring entities to disclose aggregated information (when terms and conditions are similar) and require disaggregation at the level of a single arrangement when it is necessary in order to provide relevant information.
+Some stakeholders, however, observe that requiring thethis disclosure at the level of each supplier finance arrangement, permitting to aggregate when terms and conditions are similar, provides requirement lacks clarity and might result in providing excessive detail.
+These stakeholders Following consultation, constituents alternatively suggest supported requiring entities to disclose aggregated information (when terms and conditions are similar) and require disaggregation at the level of a single arrangement when it is necessary in order to provide relevant information.
 The disaggregation requirements should in particular aim to make extended payment terms transparent and to address liquidity risks.